wandyezj/Random/writings/thoughts/an_intro_to_api_design.md

 What data can the API expose?
 (Privacy)
 Who can access the API?
 (Security)

 ### Units

 Next, the documentation is turned into unit tests that would ideally exercise all aspects of the API as specified by the documentation, including error conditions.

 As discussed in [An Overview of Formal Methods Tools and Techniques](https://courses.cs.washington.edu/courses/csep503/19wi/schedule/papers/AnOverviewOfFormalMethodsToolsAndTechniques.pdf) there are various formal methods for software verification.
 Ideally every API could and would be formally verified.
-Unfortunantly, there are severe limitations to current formal methods, especially when APIs can abstract complex interactions underneath and can be linked to hetrogenous systems that are not formally verified.
-Another drawback is that currently applying these techniques is extreamly costly and generally not feasible for most software development.
-Additionally while formal methods may prove something mathmatically there is a difference between a mathmatical proof of software and software actually running on a real world system.
-Thus while verification can be a helpful tool its limitations mean that testing is still required.
+Unfortunantly, there are severe limitations to current formal methods, especially when APIs can abstract complex interactions underneath and can be linked to hetrogenous systems that are difficult to formally verify.
+Another drawback to formal methods is that currently applying these techniques is extreamly costly and thus generally not feasible for most software development.
+Additionally, while formal methods may prove something mathmatically there is a difference between a mathmatical proof of software and software actually running on a real world system.
+Thus while verification can be a helpful tool its limitations mean that real world testing is still required.

 As discussed in [Software Testing: A Research Travelogue (2000–2014)](https://courses.cs.washington.edu/courses/csep503/19wi/schedule/papers/SoftwareTestingTravelogue.pdf) there are many ways to test software.
 Software testing provides a different set of guarentees than formal methods.
 Testing does not prove that software behaves in all circumstances according to documentation.
 Testing can show that an API produces the correct behavior in specific cases giving some confidence that the API performs correctly in similar cases.
-Testing is also generally significantly less costly to implement than formal software verification methods.
+Testing is generally significantly less costly to implement than formal software verification methods.

-The general software testing follows a standard of expected input and expected output.
+The general software testing follows a standard of expected input and comparing actual output with expected output.
 Some output can be more difficult to test than others especially if it results in complex behavior dependent on an internal state.

-Testing behavior is significantly more difficult to test than output
+The overall idea of writing the unit tests is to clearly explain what the APIs behavior looks like, and as a bonus potentially provide tests for actual implementation.

 Units should: